Parasitism: Variations

 Among the many variations on parasitic strategies are hyperparasitism, social parasitism, brood parasitism, kleptoparasitism, sexual parasitism, and adelphoparasitism.

 Hyperparasitism

 Hyperparasites feed on another parasite, as exemplified by protozoa living in helminth parasites, or facultative or obligate parasitoids whose hosts are either conventional parasites or parasitoids.
 Levels of parasitism beyond secondary also occur, especially among facultative parasitoids.
-In oak gall systems, there can be up to five levels of parasitism.
+In oak gall systems, there can be up to four levels of parasitism.

 Hyperparasites can control their hosts' populations, and are used for this purpose in agriculture and to some extent in medicine.
 The controlling effects can be seen in the way that the CHV1 virus helps to control the damage that chestnut blight, Cryphonectria parasitica, does to American chestnut trees, and in the way that bacteriophages can limit bacterial infections.
 It is likely, though little researched, that most pathogenic microparasites have hyperparasites which may prove widely useful in both agriculture and medicine.